lucybot/lucy-codegen/README.md

 * App: Generates code for serving a Single Page Application

 ### Languages
 Languages are described in the ```langs/``` directory.
-Each language is expected to implement certain fields and functions.
+Each language is expected to implement certain fields and functions for generating code in that language.
 For instance, JavaScript has the following implementation:

 ```js
 var JS = {